BDC Hamburger Icon

 What to do if your company’s data has been breached

-Here are a few tips for handling a data breach that’s affected your business.
+Here’s how to handle a data breach that’s affected your business.

-Identify the source and extent of the breach.
+Identify the source and extent of the breach

 First, assess what type of breach it was and what data was compromised.
 Businesses should have intrusion detection or prevention systems to track these things.
 However, it will be difficult to identify the breach and its cause without these systems or software.